Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 106         self.labels = []
 107         self.is_microop = True
 ```

-Each block contains statement, and
-statement can contain either *microop or directive*.
-(deliberately omit the directive class
-because we only have interest in
-grammar rule required for parsing microop).

-When you see the line 365 of the block token grammer,
+Each Block object has statement member field, and its entries can be interpreted
+as either microop or directive class.
+The block token grammar consists of two
-it consists of Two braces and one statements.
+braces and one statements.
+The statements is a string consists of more than one
-The statements are the actual definitions
-that contains microop information
-To interpret a statements consisting of the block
+microops.
+Therefore, each microops consisting of the statement should be parsed
-it requires below context-free-grammars.
+further, and another CFG for parsing statements is required.

 ```python
 {% raw %}